Thanks to Boston Voyager for the awesome article – click here to read

 - Long-distance coaching for teens and young adults

 - Books – How to Make & Keep Friends: Tips for Kids to Overcome 50 Common Social Challenges and How to Make & Keep Friends: Helping Your Child Achieve Social Success, I Feel Mad!
 Tips for Kids on Managing Angry Feelings, I Feel Worried!
-Tips for Kids on Overcoming Anxiety and Tips for Teens on Life and Social Success.
+Tips for Kids on Overcoming Anxiety, Tips for Teens on Life and Social Success and I Need to Win: Tips for Kids on Good Sportsmanship.

 - Seminars on Friendships, Siblings, Social Advocacy, Bullying Prevention, Social Media and more